What happens during annual and open enrollment?

-What if you miss annual and open enrollment 2021?
+What if you miss annual and open enrollment for 2022?
 Depending on your job status and life circumstances, you might still have options for getting health insurance after open enrollment ends.
 If you experience what's known as a qualifying life event, you can enroll in or change your plan during a special enrollment period.

 Common qualifying life events include: